hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 .. parsed-literal::

-  NETWORK_APPS_ADDRESS_PROTOCOL=https MIGRATION_ID=$MIGRATION_ID NETWORK_APPS_ADDRESS=\ |cn_cluster|.network.canton.global bin/cn-node --config examples/validator/validator.conf --config validator-onboarding.conf --bootstrap examples/validator/validator.sc
+  NETWORK_APPS_ADDRESS_PROTOCOL=https MIGRATION_ID=$MIGRATION_ID NETWORK_APPS_ADDRESS=\ |cn_cluster|.global.canton.network.digitalasset.com bin/cn-node --config examples/validator/validator.conf --config validator-onboarding.conf --bootstrap examples/validator/validator.sc

 The `validator-onboarding.conf` enables the validator to request its onboarding from the sponsoring supervalidator.
 Upon verification of the onboarding secret, the sponsoring supervalidator issues a `ValidatorLicense` to the validator party and exposes a `AmuletRules` contract to it.